uwidev/life-disciplines-projects/100 Projects/Setup/10 💗 Defining Life.md

 ## Life Pillars
 Life Pillars are [[Pillars]] under the context of your everyday life.
 They should reflect **your** ideals, beliefs, and values.

-They should be defined in the most generalized, fundamental form as possible.
+They should be defined in the most generalized, fundamental form possible.

 You can have any amount of Life Pillars, but do consider having just a handful so you can always remember them.